 We did the majority of the testing by strapping these armbands on and hitting the local trails and neighborhood streets.
 We also wore the armbands while performing various exercises like pushups, pullups, and burpees.
 We paid special attention to how comfortable each model felt on our arms, how easy it is to view our phone's screen and use apps while the armband is strapped on, and how much movement or wiggle we felt while we ran.
 We conducted our tests with 3 different phones of varying sizes.

 Analysis and Test Results

 We identified 4 key metrics to evaluate armbands.
 Comfort was first and foremost.
 Although comfort can be somewhat subjective, the Tune Belt Sport is an easy favorite.
 Ease of use also greatly affected our choice in armbands, with the LifeActive coming up on top due to how easy it is to attach and remove our phones while the band is strapped to our arms.
-We took versatility into account, specifically asking "can this armband fit a variety of phone sizes?"
-Finally, we looked at stability, paying close attention to vibrations of our devices and whether or not the armbands shifted on our arms.
+We took versatility into account, specifically asking, "can this armband fit a variety of phone sizes?"
+Finally, we looked at stability, paying close attention to the movement of our devices and whether or not the armbands shifted on our arms.

 Why do you need an armband?

 Although you can keep your phone in a pocket, fanny pack, or backpack, an armband will give you the most access to your device with the least interference to your workout.
 Most athletic wear has small pockets (or none at all) and the feeling of a phone jostling around while you move can be distracting or downright uncomfortable.
 Anyone running longer distances with a small backpack will need to stop their activity and remove the pack to operate their phones.
 If your earbuds aren't wireless, you'll need to run the cord down your shirt or out of half-opened zippers to connect to your device.
 Many armbands also include a clip or velcro tab to manage the slack in your headphone cord.
 All these small conveniences add up to a lot what will improve your running or workout experience.